mt-code/backconnect/README.md

 `backconnect.py --view python_1`

+When passing this parameter and also passing the --ip and --port parameters, the payload output will fill the LHOST/LPORT placeholders.
+This allows you to easily generate payloads that can be used in other scenarios.

+`backconnect.py --view {payload_type} -i {listener_ip} -p {listener_port}`

+`backconnect.py --view python_1 -i 127.0.0.1 -p 4444`

 ##### --payloads
 By default, backconnect.py tests all available payload types.
 If you know which payload type works for your current target you can specify these individually or in a comma-separated list.